CrowdShelf/server/README.md

         router.js - Sets the routing up by setting allowed headers etc. and calling API setup-methods

 ## Deployment
-### Heroku
-The server is currently running on Heroku.
+The server is currently running on a droplet on Digital Ocean.
 It has CI with the `master`-branch.
-You'll find it on `crowdshelf.herokuapp.com/api`.
+You'll find it on `crowdshelf.xyz/api`.

 There's also CI on the `dev`-branch, which is the latest version of the API.
 You'll find it on `crowdshelf-dev.herokuapp.com/api`